mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 > ### Discussion:
 > - L307 "unlike previous work"; Please provide references.

-We explicitly specified that we mean to refer to Heather Goldsby's work.
+We made changes to explicitly specify that we mean to refer to Heather Goldsby's work.

 > - L309: Differenciation should be evoked in the Methods when L0/L1 groups are described.